vpatel78/Test2/README.md

 # Test2
-This is test 2 realted work
+This is test 2 related work

 # Question 1
 Create code that allows you to create an ordered list of tokens.
 This code should take in a file as input and process that file for the following lexemes: